 COM 1010: Speech Communication I learned techniques and now I’m able to open up and express myself clearly.
 I’ve been able to see it in other students as well.
 The class is not exclusively based on public speaking but speech writing, research, group assignments, and body language.
 Overall, the textbook The Art of Public Speaking, my professor, and materials my professor provided have all helped me battle my fear throughout this course.
 This has been a very fundamental course, and I will definitely use the things I’ve learned later on in life."

-"I am an MBA student majoring in Finance.
-The reason I chose International Business Communication as my general elective is because I deeply believe that, in the 21st century, a person’s most competitive ability lies in his or her communication skills.
+"I am an MBA student in Finance.
+The reason I chose a communication class (International Business Communication) as my general elective is because I deeply believe that, in the 21st century, a person’s most competitive ability lies in his or her communication skills.
 This is a world inhabited by human beings, not software or hardware.
 It is humans we face everyday.
 With excellent communication skills, you will not only have more chances in this competitive world but also work and live more enjoyably."

 Professors Goodman and O'Keefe Bazzoni with MA in Corporate Communication alumni Simone Byrd (PhD, Howard, 2008) and Brian Higgins at the Corporate Communication Institute's 2008 conference in Wroxton in Oxfordshire, England.

 Spring 2008 interns at the New York Stock Exchange, Fernanda Arantes, Shahriar Rahman and Suzzane Chinnock.
 This photograph was taken by Mel Nudelman, the professional photographer of New York Stock Exchange.